FormulasQuestion/moodle-qtype_formulas/README.md

 This question type was written by Hon Wai Lau and versions for Moodle 1.9 and 2.0 are still available at the original author's website at the date of this writting https://code.google.com/p/moodle-coordinate-question/downloads/list

-This question type was upgraded to the new question engine introduced in Moodle 2.1 by Jean-Michel Vedrine
+This question type was upgraded to the new question engine introduced in Moodle 2.1 by Jean-Michel Vedrine.

 This version is compatible with Moodle 3.0 and ulterior versions.
-It has been tested with Moodle versions up to 3.4 and 3.5dev.
-It has also een tested with PHP versions 7.0, 7.1 and 7.2.
+It has been tested with Moodle versions up to 3.8.
+It has also been tested with PHP versions 7.0, 7.1 and 7.2.
 If you are running an older version of Moodle another version of the formulas question type is available for Moodle versions 2.6 to 2.9.